sebastiendfortier/spookipy/spookipy/addtoelement/AddToElement.rst

 Description:
 ============

--  Copies the input field and replace all its values by a given constant.
-Possibility to generate a 2D constant field from a 3D field.
+-  Add a given number to each element of a field

 Iteration method:
 ~~~~~~~~~~~~~~~~~